chandramouli6890/Simplecar/_posts/2025-01-04-introduction-to-tdd-for-vehicle-models-in-cpp.md

 ## What is a Vehicle Model?

+A vehicle model simulates how a car behaves under various conditions.
+This involves modeling components like:

+* **Electric Engine**: Converts electrical energy into torque, propelling the vehicle forward.
+* **Battery**: Stores electrical energy and supplies power to the electric engine for propulsion and auxiliary systems.
+* **Drivetrain**: Transfers power from the electric engine to the wheels.
+* **Brakes**: Convert vehicle's kinetic energy into heat or friction to reduce speed or stop.
+* **Steering**: Allows the driver to guide the vehicle along a desired path.
+* **Chassis**: Represents the car's frame and handles dynamics like acceleration and braking.
+* **Wheels and Tires**: Provide traction and influence vehicle's motion and handling.

+These models are widely used in:

+* Automotive design and testing.
+* Simulators (e.g., racing or driver training).
+* Robotics (e.g., autonomous vehicles).

+In this blog series we’ll build a simplified vehicle model, while ensuring it can be extended later for more complex simulations.

 ## Why Test-Driven Development (TDD)?

 ## C++ as the Choice for Modeling Dynamical Systems